open Secondary menu

 Polling place accessibility

 Using the polling place suitability checklist ensures that polling places are evaluated for accessibility before the election.
-Of the 37 accessibility criteria on the checklist, 15 are mandatory.
-During elections, you can find out if your polling place meets your accessibility needs by:
+Of the 39 accessibility criteria on the checklist, 15 are mandatory.

 Also see our Policy on Selecting Suitable Polling Places.
+A polling place is suitable when it reaches a balance among three key principles:

 Accessibility tools and services at the polls

-• Tools to help electors vote
+The tools to help electors vote include:

 Advisory Group for Disability Issues

-In February 2014, Elections Canada launched the Advisory Group for Disability Issues to provide advice on the accessibility of federal elections.
+In February 2014, Elections Canada launched the Advisory Group for Disability Issues to give advice on the accessibility of federal elections.
 The group helped to identify the best ways to inform electors with disabilities of when, where and the ways to register and vote.
 The advisory group has been instrumental in helping business owners design programs and services that meet the needs of electors.

-arrow up Back to top
+Back to topics